-On October 8, 2020, the ANH issued requirements and a timeline for submission of bids for proposed research pilot projects and contract awards (a "CEPI").
-Ecopetrol was awarded a CEPI (Kale) in a block approximately five miles northeast of the Manati Blanco #1 well location.
+On October 8, 2020, the the Agencia Nacional de Hidrocarburos ("ANH") issued requirements and a timeline for submission of bids for proposed research pilot projects and contract awards (a "CEPI").
+Ecopetrol was awarded a CEPI (Kale) in a block approximately five miles northeast of the Manati Blanco #1 well location at the VMM-37 Block.
 On April 7, 2021, the ANH announced that a CEPI (Platero) had been awarded to Exxon.
 It is located in the southwest quadrant of the VMM-37 Block.
 The Platero CEPI Contract was executed in June 2021.